chinmayimohan2006-web/github-exam/README.md

 then we create a branch
-here i have created another branch names feature-branch where the chnages are made and aggain commited next in 3rd experiment we use STASH wich saves the chnages temporarily that are not commited
+here i have created another branch names feature-branch where the chnages are made and aggain commited next in 3rd experiment we use STASH wich saves the chnages temporarily that are not commited i have added an output file which will show the output of the program that i have committed